 - In the Global Guardians PBEM Universe, Prezma ("Prism" in Russian) is a superheroine with diagnosed Multiple Personality Disorder.
 Normally, she has no actual super powers until she splits into seven individual bodies (one for each of her known personalities, and each matching a color in the visible spectrum).
 After she splits, each of her bodies has a different set of super powers based on the color they represent.

-- In Film Conscience, Luke Mochrie uses Phillip, his Inner Pessimist, and Ringo, his Inner Optimist, to point out the good and the bad qualities of a film being reviewed.
-Sometimes, he'll even have other Inners pop in every once in a while to show their perspective along with Phillip and Ringo.
+- In Film Conscience, Kinley Mochrie uses Phillip, his Inner Pessimist, and Ringo, his Inner Optimist, to point out the good and the bad qualities of a film being reviewed.
+Sometimes, she'll even have other Inners pop in every once in a while to show their perspective along with Phillip and Ringo.